LaurensIsta/LeagueSchedule/README.md

 Updates the local storage with all available data on the NALCS.

 <> update teams \
-Updates the local storage with data that is available on the teams that are currently in playing in the NALCS.
+Updates the local storage with data that is available on the teams that are currently playing in the NALCS.

 ## TODO
 * Clean up code.